reillymck/python-fpga-interchange/fpga_interchange/XDLRC/README.md

 | alternate_site_types | Right before the "tiles" declaration | Lists the alternate sites for the first site |

 ## Differences Between ISE XDLRC and Interchange XDLRC
-The following list breaks down the full list of differences between ISE XDLRC and interchange XDLRC differences and their frequencies are listed as follows <i>Discrepancy (Occurences)</i>:
+The following list breaks down the differences between ISE XDLRC and interchange XDLRC when comparing the representations for the xc7a100tcsg324-1 part are listed as follows <i>Discrepancy (Occurences)</i>:
   * CARRY4_EXCEPTION (130):<br>
     In Vivado and Interchange, with SLICELs and SLICEMs there are elements in addition to the CARRY4, like CARRY4_XOR, that are